Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 It's like having a tireless technical reviewer embedded in your development flow.

-Claude Code inherits your complete terminal: aliases, functions, scripts, etc.
+Claude Code inherits your full terminal: aliases, functions, scripts, etc.

-It can execute the --help flag of any tool to understand how to use it, but beyond standard commands, it's good practice to document your custom tools in CLAUDE.md, as we saw before.
+It can execute the --help flag of any tool to understand how to use it, but beyond standard commands, it is good practice to document your custom tools in CLAUDE.md, as we saw before.

 ## Custom Scripts